XtremeOwnage/Web/docs/blog/posts/Home-Improvement/2024-10-10-Bathroom-Replacement.md

 As quoted above directly from their website, "Sudden and accidental breaks or pipe bursts" are covered.
 But- suppose if the leak is inside of the wall, and goes undetected, then apparently it is considered a seeping pipe.

-And- my obviously burst pipe, is not considered a burst pipe.
+Apparently, my pipe which suddenly burst during cold weather, is NOT covered.

 I, am also no longer with Allstate.